 Visitors can climb the narrow stairs to the top of the tower for an even more impressive view of the surrounding landscape.
 From the top, you can even see the Aran Islands on a clear day.

-In addition to the tower, several walking trails lead to various lookout points along the cliffs.
-Visitors can take their time exploring the area and admiring the stunning natural beauty.
 It is important to note that O’Brien’s Tower may be closed during periods of inclement weather or for safety reasons, so it’s best to check ahead of time before planning a visit.

 If you wish to visit O’Brien’s Tower, admission is included in the cost of the Cliffs of Moher Experience.